LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 elif birth_month in month_30:
     print("There are 30 days in",birth_month + ".")
 elif birth_month in month_28_29:
-    print("There are 28 days in February, or 29 days on a leap year")
+    print("There are 28 days in February, or 29 days on a leap year.")

 ### Activity 3